 Let’s all put our hands in the air to celebrate whole wheat! 🤗

-Also, I prefer to use whole wheat pastry flour because it’s been ground a little finer, making it a little more palatable in these vegan whole wheat waffles.
+Also, I prefer to use whole wheat pastry flour because it’s made from a softer wheat and has been ground a little finer, making it a little more palatable in these vegan homemade whole wheat waffles.

 Buttermilk Whole Grain Waffles

-We use apple cider vinegar to interact with the baking soda to create the light and fluffy texture inside these whole wheat waffles.
+We use apple cider vinegar to interact with the plant-based milk to create the light and fluffy texture inside these easy whole wheat waffles.
 That’s what actually creates the rise.
-So, in summary, we use the whole wheat to create the structure, and the baking soda/powder combined with the apple cider vinegar creates the “light and fluffy” part.

 Whole Wheat Vegan Waffles